BradyR88/BradyR88/README.md

 - 👋 Hi, I’m @BradyR88

-- I’m currently learning Swift and SwiftUI.
-Although I have messed around with numerous programming languages C++, Matlab, R, and Python.
-I never felt I push my skills past an entry level for the simple reason that I thought everything I was macking looked ugly 😭.
-Swift change that and I finally felt that I could make something that didn't hurt my eyes to look at.
-This was the last hurdle that took my constant interest in programming to an obsession.
+- I’m currently dedicating myself to learning Swift and SwiftUI.
+Although in the past I have dabbled with numerous programming languages including C++, Matlab, R, and Python, I always struggled with the poor design qualities of the user interfaces I tried to develop.
+I ended up never really catching the bug nor pushing past an entry level.
+Swift change that.
+I finally felt that I could make something that didn't hurt my eyes to look at.
+Swift and the XCode workspace has turned my interest into a passion and I'm really enjoying learning the language and developing apps within it.